pradeepkumarjse/SunbaseJavaAsssignment/README.md

-# sunbase Java Assignment - Customer Management System
+# Sunbase Java Assignment - Customer Management System

 This Spring Boot application serves as a Customer Management System, providing APIs for creating, updating, retrieving, and deleting customer records.
 JWT authentication is implemented to secure the APIs.